kengraf/nadialin/website/docs/hunter_readme.md

 ```

 - You need to create three shell functions.
 Using "bear" again from above as an example:
-- Your functions will be excuted when the VM is launched.
+- Your functions will be executed when the VM is launched.
 ```
 create_bear() {
     # you might want a way to login! :-)